PaulaRamiro/NpAUREO/Example.md

 fasterq-dump --split-3 SRR1955495

 ```
-Finally, we run CoverM by mapping the reads against the assembly to extract the coverage and to calculate the plasmid copy number.
+Finally, we run **CoverM v0.6.1** by mapping the reads against the assembly to extract the coverage and calculate the plasmid copy number.

 ```diff